-CYO Athletics is open to all boys and girls in the parish and school from grades fifth–eighth.
+CYO Athletics is open to all boys and girls in the parish and school from grades fourth–eighth (basketball, volleyball, track & field) and kindergarten-eighth (cross country).
 Partnered with the Catholic Youth Organization (CYO), St. Charles Borromeo Parish is the center of activities.
 The parish provides a resource of volunteers and financial support necessary for the implementation of activities for youth in CYO Athletics.
 It is this environment that also encourages family participation in activities as well as serving as a base of operations for coordinated programs and service projects to the greater community.

 Athletic programs are seen as one way of implementing the mission of CYO in forming young people as disciples and bringing them into a transforming relationship with Jesus Christ rooted in faith, community and sacramental life.
 CYO Athletics tries to:Increase self-confidence and self-reliance.Increase interpersonal competence.Increase a sense of caring toward others.